 Highly Standardized and Transparent

 MUFG believes that targets should be set from a global perspective using widely accepted and transparent methods.
-We participate in various initiatives, collecting insights and reflecting them in the targets we set.
+We collect insights from various initiatives and reflect them in the targets we set.

 Sector-Specific